American-Soviets • Orient Express • Made in Russia

 2022 C.C.C.P. was on stage in Houston (TX) with Front 242 and on stage in Dallas (TX), but without Rasputin Stoy (for health reasons)

 In 2022, Rasputin Stoy only devoted himself to studio and music video production and has arranged and produced several new songs, an album and 6 videos with Frank Schendler and a new talent.
-Rasputin Stoy, Frank Schendler & Charles Scipio (Freelancer, engineer, composer an no C.C.C.P. member).
+Rasputin Stoy, Frank Schendler & Charles Scipio (Freelancer, engineer, composer and no C.C.C.P. member).

 Albums